convos-chat/www.convos.chat/blog/2020/2020-05-14-theming-support-in-4-point-oh.md

 [sharing](https://github.com/convos-chat/convos/pulls) it with the Convos community.

 Got more questions?
-Join us in [#convos](irc://irc.freenode.net/%23convos) at freenode.net!
+Join us in #convos on irc.libera.chat:6697.

 Happy theming :)